ZlordHUN/cosmic-monitor-applet/README.md

 2. Open Settings from the applet menu
 3. Enable "Show Weather"
 4. Enter your API key
-5. Enter your location (city name, e.g., "London" or "New York")
+5. Enter your location (e.g., "London" or "New York")

 Weather updates every 10 minutes and displays:
 - Current temperature